markab4/Grocery-List-Manager/Design-Team/design-discussion.md

 ## Design 2
 ![markab4](../Design-Individual​/markab4/design.png)

-[discuss its main pros and cons as they emerged during the team discussion]
+\+[discuss its main pros and cons as they emerged during the team discussion]